 - Itchy skin

-- Pale or very dark/black faeces due to bleeding into the upper part of the bowel
+- Pale or very dark/black faeces due to bleeding into the upper part of the intestine

 What happens in the body when you drink alcohol?

-Blood from the stomach and intestines initially go through the liver before it circulates around the entire body.
-When you drink, the alcohol is absorbed into the bloodstream from the stomach and intestines.
+When you drink, the alcohol is absorbed into the bloodstream from the stomach and intestines and this will flow into the liver for further breakdown.
 Thus, the highest concentration of alcohol lies in the blood which flows through the liver.

 Liver cells contain enzymes that can metabolise or process alcohol.
 The alcohol is broken down into other chemicals and eventually into water and carbon dioxide, to be passed out through urine and from the lungs.
 The liver cells are only able to process a certain amount of alcohol hourly.
-Therefore, if alcohol is consumed faster than the liver is able to deal with it, the alcohol level in the bloodstream rises and can be harmful.
+Therefore, if excessive alcohol is consumed more than the liver is able to handle, the alcohol level in the bloodstream rises and can cause liver cell damage.

 Treatment for liver diseases

-It will improve your outlook when you stop drinking completely.
-If you have mild alcoholic hepatitis and fatty liver, you can usually recover from it if you manage your alcohol consumption completely.
-You may also be recommended make dietary and lifestyle modifications to improve your well-being.
+Liver is a very strong organ, the cells can regenerate and when you stop drinking completely.
+If you have mild alcoholic hepatitis and fatty liver, you can usually recover from it if you can avoid alcohol consumption completely.
+You may also be recommended make dietary and lifestyle modifications to improve your well-being such as cutting down fatty food and do regular exercise.
 For those with mild cirrhosis, the condition will often not progress if alcohol is also completely avoided.
 In severe cases where the liver ‘scarring’ is extensive and the liver can barely function, the only possible treatment option is a liver transplant.

 If a doctor suspects you have liver problems based from your symptoms, a physical examination may be conducted as well as several tests to check for the condition of your liver.
 These tests include blood test, liver function test and ultrasound scan.